 As outlined above, most robo-advisor fees range in the 0% to 0.5% range — a fraction of the 1% to 2% human advisors typically charge.
 Some robo-advisors are completely free.
 Again, that keeps them accessible to everyday people.

 Beyond low (or no) management fees, robo-advisors operate on a passive investing strategy.
 They opt for passively managed funds, which both cost less in expense ratios and tend to outperform actively managed funds in the long term.
-Remember, only 23% of actively managed funds outperformed passive funds over the last 10 years.
+Remember, only 23% of actively managed funds outperformed passive exchange-traded funds over the past 10 years.

 Lower fees, both on the advisor and fund sides, add up to significant savings when compounded over time.
 Saving 2% annually on investment fees could mean the difference between retiring at 60 rather than 62.